 North of Danakos village is a short track road of one kilometer that leads to the Monastery of Fotodotis Christ.
 Its name means Christ who gives the light.

 The building liesat an altitude of 500m, on top of a hill.
 Its location allows charming views of the neighboring Donoussa island and the cerulean Aegean waters.

-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

-The Monastery of Fotodotis celebrates on August 6th and attracts many pilgrims from the close villages of Danakos and Filoti.
+The Monastery of Fotodotis celebrates on August 6th and attracts many pilgrims from the nearby villages of Danakos and Filoti.

 How to get there

 The Monastery of Christ Fotodotis is located in Danakos village.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.